teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - The app shall only allow card payments as the method of payment for the application fee.

 - An application's status shall be "pending" until payment is confirmed using Stripe's webhook.

-- The app shall display upcoming appointments only when their status changes to "Booked" upon confirmation of the payment.

 **Non-functional Requirements**